1. Brand purpose

 Brand Purpose is perhaps quite trendy over the last few years and we have seen that in events like the Cannes Lions Advertising conference, industry leaders are talking about brand purpose quite often.
 But let’s not forget that (arguably with the exception of not-for-profit organisations) every business’ purpose is to sell.
 But obviously Brand Purpose as it has been coined refers to what purpose a brand plays and thrives to achieve in the society and demographics it serves and markets to.
 Brand Purpose is about values, mission, and beliefs that drive the brand’s personality, communication and in some cases, take a stance on social issues.
 Brand Purpose is quite powerful but can come with a risk and can backfire or at least create an air of negativity around the brand if execution is not on point and if the brand doesn’t fully embrace its new purpose – authentically.
 A good example is Gillette’s campaign confronting toxic masculinity.
 While some thought that the campaign did a good job, the reality of the matter that Gillette took a stance on a controversial topic that led to some buyers showing signs of disagreement and frustration like some men throwing away their already-purchased Gillette products.
 The collected data on the campaign by Crimson Hexagon don’t support the claim that the campaign had stirred any positive change across the brand’s main demographics – males, quite likely the opposite.
 Only the future can tell how their new adopted social stance and brand purpose has impacted their business.
 One thing we can agree with is that brand purpose sparks conversations and so if you get it right, you are more likely to create a buzz your brand needs.
-This is where focus groups and exceptional amount of objective controlled hypothesis testing is quite crucial to ensure that your brand purpose and messaging really hits home positively with your audience.
+This is where focus groups and an exceptional amount of objective controlled hypothesis testing is quite crucial to ensure that your brand purpose and messaging really hits home positively with your audience.

 In the 2019 Edelman Trust Barometer Special Report, In Brands We Trust?, more than half of respondents (56 percent) said that too many brands are using societal issues as a marketing ploy.
 This means that consumers are seeing through brands’ moves as not genuine and not authentic.
 According to the same report, over half of respondents believe that every brand has a responsibility to get involved in at least one social issue that does not directly impact its business yet only 21% claim to know from personal experience that the brands they use keep the best interests of society in mind.